nrfconnect/sdk-nrf/include/nrf_cloud.rst

 Connecting
 **********
-The application can use :c:func:`nrf_cloud_connect` to connect to the cloud.
+The application can use :cpp:func:`nrf_cloud_connect` to connect to the cloud.
 This API triggers a series of events and actions in the system.
 If the API fails, the application must retry to connect.
-:c:func:`nrf_cloud_connect` requires a list of supported features in the application.
+:cpp:func:`nrf_cloud_connect` requires a list of supported features in the application.
 Use the following code in your application to initialize this list: